thepower/power-docs/docs/nodes-chains-description/01-nodes-shards-101.md

 ## Nodes

 Let's assume, there are several servers with the same software configuration, except for the server addresses and cryptographic keys.
 This software builds a decentralized network among the servers based on the blockchain technology.
-The servers are network nodes, called **Power Nodes**, or **TP-Nodes**.
+The servers are network nodes, called **Power Nodes**.

-Three or more TP-nodes form a chain, or a shard.
+Three or more nodes form a chain, or a shard.
 The terms "chain" and "shard" mean the same, but "chain" is more often to hear in the blockchain community.
-We can also say that the nodes form a testnet.
-Testnet consists of chains of three or more nodes.
+We can also say that the nodes form a network.
+The network consists of chains of three or more nodes.

 There are two types of nodes:

 1. **Consensus node**.
 It is a node that connects to a chain and participate in Consensus with other Consensus nodes.
 2. **Seed node**.
 It is a node that connects to a chain of nodes, receives a copy of a blockchain, and can provide it to the users upon request.

-### TP-Node Consensus
+### Power Node Consensus

-To provide such kind of communication between servers, the servers must follow the consensus rules.
+To provide communication between servers, or nodes, the servers must follow the Consensus rules.

 The consensus is written by developers and architects.
 There are a lot of implementations of consensus.
 The Power Ecosystem uses the [Resonance Consensus Implementation](https://doc.thepower.io/docs/technology/resonance-consensus).